Quicklist: Toilet Types and Options

 A two-piece toilet simply comes in two pieces that are then assembled.

 The two pieces are the toilet tank and the toilet bowl.
-You can buy these together as a set or mix and match to your preferences.
+You can buy these together as a set or mix and match them to your preferences.
 You usually have to buy a toilet seat separately.

 The simplicity and longevity of two-piece toilets have made them the number one choice for most homes in North America.